aldrichbanas07/ClimBetaV2/README.md

-# kilter-coach
+# ClimBeta

-Analyzes a climber's ascent of a specific Kilterboard climb from video, using the climb's known hold layout (fetched from the Kilter board database) instead of visual hold detection, and produces coaching feedback via a cloud LLM.
+Analyzes a climber's ascent of a specific Kilterboard climb from video, using the climb's known hold layout (fetched from the Kilter board database) instead of visual hold detection, and produces coaching feedback and beta via a cloud LLM!!!!

 Target board: Kilter Original 12x12 layout.
 Assumes a static, fixed camera for the full duration of the recorded attempt - if the camera moves